So, put on some comfy shoes and prepare to discover some of the best shops in London with our guide to the capital’s best shopping areas.

 - Teleport back to the 1940s and 1950s as you browse through the racks of The Arc.

 Top tip: After framing all the street art with your phone, escape to Chin Chin Labs, where ice cream is crafted using liquid nitrogen.

 Nearest Tube: Camden Town

-Watch our video guide to London shopping destinations below:
+Watch our guide to London shopping destinations and plan ahead with our Christmas shopping video below: